trueagi-io/hyperon-experimental/README.md

 conan profile new --detect default
 ```

-Install Python library and dependencies in development mode:
+Install Python library and dependencies in development mode (execute following
+command in the top directory of repository):
 ```
 python3 -m pip install -e ./python[dev]
 ```